dast1/lookout-equipment-demo/README.md

 Amazon Lookout for Equipment analyzes the data from your sensors, such as pressure, flow rate, RPMs, temperature, and power to automatically train a specific ML model based on just your data, for your equipment – with no ML expertise required.
 Lookout for Equipment uses your unique ML model to analyze incoming sensor data in real-time and accurately identify early warning signs that could lead to machine failures.
 This means you can detect equipment abnormalities with speed and precision, quickly diagnose issues, take action to reduce expensive downtime, and reduce false alerts.

 ### Installation instructions
-[**Create an AWS account**](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and login.
+[**Create an AWS account**](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one.
+This service is actually in Preview: to run this demo, your AWS account will need to be on the allow list.
+To sign up for the preview, you can follow [**this link**](https://pages.awscloud.com/Amazon-Lookout-for-Equipment-Preview.html).

-Navigate to the SageMaker console and create a new instance.
-Using an **ml.m5.xlarge instance** with a **5 GB attached EBS volume** is recommended to process the dataset comfortably.
+Once you have access to the service, login to your AWS account and navigate to the SageMaker console and create a new instance.
+Using an **ml.m5.xlarge instance** with the standard 5 GB attached EBS volume is recommended to process and visualize the dataset comfortably.
 To enable exploration of big timeseries dataset, you might need to increase the EBS volume size.
 Some plots can take up a significant amount of memory: in such exploration, it's not unusual to move to bigger memory optimized instance (like the **ml.m5.4xlarge** one).

 You need to ensure that this notebook instance has an **IAM role** which allows it to call the Amazon Lookout for Equipment APIs: